Cefixime Dispersible Tablet 100 mg

 Paediatric use

-Safety of cefixime in premature or new-born infant has not been established.
+Safety of cefixime in premature or newborn infants has not been established.

 Antibiotic-associated colitis

-Treatment with broad spectrum antibiotics alters the normal flora of the colon and may permit overgrowth of clostridia.
-Studies indicate that a toxin produced by Clostridium difficile is a primary cause of antibiotic-associated diarrhoea.
-Pseudomembranous colitis is associated with the use of broad-spectrum antibiotics (including macrolides, semi-synthetic penicillins, lincosamides and cephalosporins); it is therefore important to consider its diagnosis in patients who develop diarrhoea in association with the use of antibiotics.
+Treatment with broad-spectrum antibiotics alters the normal flora of the colon and may permit overgrowth of clostridia.
+Studies indicate that a toxin produced by Clostridium difficile is a primary cause of antibiotic-associated diarrhea.
+Pseudomembranous colitis is associated with the use of broad-spectrum antibiotics (including macrolides, semi-synthetic penicillins, lincosamides, and cephalosporins); it is therefore important to consider its diagnosis in patients who develop diarrhea in association with the use of antibiotics.
 Symptoms of pseudomembranous colitis may occur during or after antibiotic treatment.

 Storage instruction of Cefixime Dispersible Tablet 100 mg